portsoc/hangman-in-branches/README.md

 ## Selecting a branch

 This project is built in stages.
-Each stage is labeled with a number starting from zero (which is the branch you are currently in).
+Each stage of our development is labeled with a number starting from zero.
+The branch you are currently in is labeled as 'intro'.

 For simplicity, we have made a branch for each stage (but be aware that this is not a conventional use of branches).